Blacksuan19/scrapy-ai/README.md

 All aspects of the middleware can be configured using the `settings.py` file except the API key which should be set as the environment variable `OPENAI_API_KEY` according to the openai api documentation [here](https://beta.openai.com/docs/api-reference/authentication).

+when using an API that does not require an API key, the `OPENAI_API_KEY` environment variable can be set to any value.

 ### `LLM_RESPONSE_MODEL`

 - type: str